-Is travelling in First Class on British Airways much better than flying in the current British Airways Business Class or “Club World”?
-In this article, I compare the two products and work out which is best and whether you should spend your money or air miles (Avios or other) to upgrade your Business Class Seat to First Class.
+Is traveling in First Class on British Airways much better than flying in the current British Airways Business Class or “Club World”?
+In this article, we compare the two products and work out which is best and whether you should spend your money or air miles (Avios or other) to upgrade your Business Class Seat to First Class.

 One flight in First Class on British Airways from London to New York on 16th Jan 2018 (Off Peak) costs:

 - First Class Ticket Price: £8,448 GBP

 - First Class Ticket Price In Avios: 68,000 + £362.51 GBP

 - Business Class Ticket Price In Avios: 50,000 + £362.51 GBP

 I value the Avios which I collect at around 1p per Avios, so at this valuation, the cost of the tickets in Avios are:

 - First Class Ticket: £6,800 Avios + £362.51 = £7162.51 GBP (a saving of £1,287 GBP over purchasing a ticket on ba.com)

 - Business Class Ticket: £5,000 + £362.51 = £5,362.51 GBP (a saving of £439 GBP over purchasing a ticket)

 On immediate inspection, it looks like you are spending more Avios for your First Class ticket but making a better saving over the price of the ticket on ba.com.